MockingbirdME/game_md/magic/arcane_powers.md

 * Theme - the arcane theme(s), if any, that this power is associated with.
 * Mage Types allowed - some power's are restricted to certain mage types or mages with certain other traits, these requirements will be listed here.

 **Throwing spells** - spells that target another, unwilling, character require an attack roll.
-This can be a melee(brawling) attack for a touch spell or a ranged combat(throw spell) attack for a spell with range of close or higher.
+This can be a melee(brawling) attack for a touch spell or a ranged combat(throw spell) attack for a spell with range of short or higher.
 This attack requires a separate action.

 * Name - Range, Theme, Mage Types allowed
     * (cost in successes) - power description option one